 Another option to finance a home purchase in Costa Rica is to get a private loan.
 But mortgage rates are usually anywhere between 10 – 18% annually and most will lend 50% LTV or less.
 Many will only lend for 1 year and will request renewal costs and commissions every year.
 Interested in contacting a private lender (residential loans only)?
 Then fill out the form below and we’ll have a private lender get back to you.

 You might be able to find a lender in your home country for an equity loan on the assets that you own.

 Not all lenders will allow you to use an equity loan for an investment in a foreign country.
 Some do.
 The advantage would be that your interest rate will be considerably lower than any interest rate in Costa Rica.
 Even if they are regular bank rates.

 Check with your banker for equity loan options.

 You might be able to use your retirement funds to finance a home purchase.
 If you have any.
 Such as an IRA, a 401(k) or a Canadian RRSP will work if you know the rules.
 You are not allowed to live on the property yourself when using your retirement funds.
 But, there are several options for you to use for funds when buying an investment property.

 Looking for a VA loan?
 The read this article.

 Rent a home

-If you plan to move soon to Costa Rica and you will not be able to secure a mortgage or finance a home purchase in Costa Rica, I recommend you rent first until you are able to get your legal residency.
-Once you have your legal residency, our agents will help you with pleasure to find you a home in Costa Rica, with the necessary financing that you are looking for.
+If you plan to move soon and you will not be able to secure a mortgage or finance a home purchase, I recommend you rent first until you are able to get your legal residency.
+Once you have your legal residency, our agents will help you with pleasure to find a home with the necessary financing that you are looking for.